ansin218/hugo-blog/content/travelogue/montenegro/best-places-to-visit-in-montenegro.md

 ## Lake Skadar

-<a href = "https://www.kanchalonka.com/" target = "_blank">My friend and I</a> opted for the Big Montenegro tour provided by Montenegro Hostels.
+My friend and I opted for the Big Montenegro tour provided by Montenegro Hostels.
 A part of the tour takes you to Lake Skadar; the largest lake in the Balkans.
 We were initially taken to Virpazar from where we took the boat and went around Lake Skadar.
 Lake Skadar is part of both Montenegro as well as Albania.
 We remained most of the time on the Montenegrin side.
 I am not sure if we were on the Albanian side but our guide definitely asked us to look around and see Shkoder, a small city in Albania.

 <img src = "https://images2.imgbox.com/b8/c7/pdlK1Her_o.jpg" alt = "Lake Skadar" width = "90%" />